tords-dispensary/tords-dispensary/README.md

  <p align="center">
   𓏲 ๋࣭  ࣪ ˖ *𓏲 .
 <p align="center">
    .
-I am an Addiction holder and Apathy holder.
+I am an Addiction holder and Apathy holder, Im also one of the hosts beside Valentino.
 <p align="center">
 .
 Please do not interect if you are under 17, 16 thin ice.
 <p align="center">